 The gig economy is thriving, providing excellent ways for people to supplement their incomes.
 From delivering food to earning cash on a spare room, there's plenty of opportunity to put extra money in your pocket.
 Here are five ways to do so.

-1. Become an Uber driver.
+1. Become an Uber driver-partner.

 2. Become a Lyft driver.

 Much like the Uber model, Lyft is an app-based service that allows drivers to be their own bosses.
 You make your own schedule and decide which fares to accept or decline.
 Each fare is calculated based on time and distance.

 Drivers get paid automatically on a weekly basis, or you can get your cash instantly with the company's Express Pay service.

 There are several easy requirements you'll need to meet if you're interested in becoming a driver, such as being at least 21 years old and undergoing a Department of Motor Vehicles (DMV) check and background check.